 Louisiana is known for many things: music, culture, but most importantly, cuisine!
-The foods of Louisiana are often on the spicier side and known all around the world as "Cajun Cuisine".
+Louisiana food is often on the spicier side and known all around the world as "Cajun Cuisine".
 The history of recipes and foods of Louisiana is an interesting one.
 There are influences from France, Spain, Africa, and India.
 However, there are parts of Louisiana that offer a more soul food-like experience.
-Where
+Where the

 Mardi Gras is the love of life.
 It is the harmonic convergence of our food, our music, our creativity, our eccentricity, our neighborhoods, and our joy of living.
 All at once. - Chris Rose To really understand what a Chicken Run is, you must understand the cultural significance of the above statement.
 Zydeco music was playing by a live band in the back of a parade-like